MKras/SpiceExtract/README.txt

 - download and install GALib (you will need llibga.so);
 - download and install LevMar (you will need liblevmar.a);
 … an also you will need libf2c.a (in /usr/lib/libf2c.a) library

+Building with presetted iexternal libraries or only with internal optimization methods: